 Remember that your credit utilization is the amount of your credit limit you use every month.
 Your credit utilization ratio in turn is this amount put into a percentage.
 Anything over a 30% credit utilization ratio can hurt your score.

-Keeping your credit utilization ratio under 30% is important to improving your credit score.
+Keeping your credit utilization ratio under 30% is important to achieving a different credit score.
 Spending less money on your credit card is a good option for doing this, but it might not be realistic for you in your current financial situation.

 Instead, you can also ask for your lender or credit card provider to raise your credit limit.
 This way, you can spend the same amount of money as before but your credit utilization ratio will decrease.

 Many people are under the assumption that opening up new lines of credit and credit cards will weaken your credit, but that isn’t always the case.
 Increasing your credit limit can positively impact your credit score if done appropriately.